Coffee Queries is reader-supported. When you buy through links on our website, we may earn an affiliate commission. Learn More

 Cold coffee has been a favorite amongst coffee lovers for quite some time now.
-Not only is it strong enough to fulfill all your caffeine needs, but it also allows you to have coffee in the summers.
+Not only is it strong enough to fulfill all your caffeine needs, but it also allows you to have coffee in the summer.
 If you’re a coffee lover, but don’t want to get your cold coffee at the café, worry not.
 We’ve got you covered.
 Here’s the best cold coffee recipe without a machine.

 You can simply brew iced coffee at home by preparing black coffee first and letting it cool down.
 Further, you can add milk or ice as per your taste requirements.